Be a Poll Worker

-Poll workers demonstrate how voting equipment works and explain voting procedures.
+Poll workers will demonstrate how the voting equipment works and explain the voting procedures.

 Poll workers receive a stipend of $100.
-It’s a long but rewarding day— shifts can last 13 hours or more, from before the polling site opens until after it closes (with occasional breaks).
+It is a long, but rewarding, day — shifts can last 13 hours or more, from before the polling site opens until after it closes (with occasional breaks).

 HEART to SERVE

-This is a position is a volunteer position.
-It gives you an opportunity to serve in a critical role in keeping our country free.
-Without an opportunity for our citizens to speak their voice through SECRET Balloting we open ourselves to tyranny.
-Keeping the Integrity of the VOTE is vitally IMPORTANT.
-Our Poll Workers are Extremely important!
+This is a volunteer position.
+It gives you an opportunity to serve in a critical role, in keeping our country free.
+Without an opportunity for our citizens to speak their voice through SECRET Balloting, we open ourselves to tyranny.
+Keeping the integrity of the VOTE is vitally IMPORTANT.
+Our poll workers are extremely important!

 REMEMBER YOUR VOTE

 If you are not scheduled to work at your own polling place, you should plan to request and cast an absentee ballot or vote early.
 Rogers County has two locations for early voting.

 - The Election Board Office that is located at 415 West 1st in Claremore